Cast2023/cast/documentation/testing-details-and-instructions.md

 ### Backend

 Backend unittests tests focus on testing the features provided by the `DRF API` (Django Rest Framework).
 The available features are extensively tested.
+Test coverage is over 80 percent.

 Some minor functionalities have been omitted from tests.
 These include
-- Selected functionalities from the authentication middleware
+- selected functionalities from the authentication middleware
-- Selected conditional branches related to filtering parameters
+- selected conditional branches related to filtering parameters
-- Updating an expired user token.
+- updating an expired user token

 Main motivation for exclusion has been temporal restrictions and priorization decisions.